The New York Times recently ran an article that explored the premise that couples in egalitarian marriages had sex less frequently.

 In order for married couples to experience the true fulfillment of their sexual relationship, the foundation of their union should be built on emotional safety.
 This means husbands and wives need to feel valued for all of who they are.
 This frees them up to be vulnerable, even at the deepest levels, with their spouse.
 Ultimately, when husbands and wives feel safe, they can be open to experience the fulfillment everyone hopes for and desires in their sexual relationship.

-Focus’ website has more good advice and perspectives on sex, as does our Pure Intimacy website.
+Focus’ website has more good advice and perspectives on sex.
 As always, please know you can call us at 1-800-A-FAMILY if you would like to speak with one of our Family Help Specialists.